MrJithil/MrJithil/README.md

 - 👋 Hi, I’m @MrJithil
 - 👀 Interested in Technologies built on top of JavaScript/TypeScript.
-- 🌱 Currently learning.
-Not Currently.
-Keeps learning Data structures and alogorithms.
+- 🌱 Keeps learning Data structures and alogorithms.
 And new technologies too.
 - 💞️ Looking forward to collaborate on Projects built on top of JavaScript/TypeScript.
 - 📫 You could reache me out here https://in.linkedin.com/in/jithil